Tesla : shares fall 5 percent after Musk abandons buyout | MarketScreener

 TAPPING CAPITAL MARKETS

-Investors in Tesla's bonds and convertible debt had also already shown skepticism that the tens of billions of dollars needed for the buyout would materialize, unconvinced by Musk's tweet or subsequent blog post in which he could only make the case for going private and not list clear backing.
+Investors in Tesla's bonds and convertible debt had also already shown scepticism that the tens of billions of dollars needed for the buyout would materialise, unconvinced by Musk's tweet or subsequent blog post in which he could only make the case for going private and not list clear backing.

 Analysts have suggested a capital raise may be required soon to boost investor confidence but investment bankers who are not working for the company said over the weekend it would also contradict Musk's promise that Tesla is adequately funded.